A search for the fine-structure constant evolution from fast radio bursts and type Ia supernovae data: Data sets

-where $m_{B}$ and $M_{B}$ are the apparent and absolute magnitude, respectively.
-In our analysis we fix $M_{B} = -19.214 \pm 0.037$ mag \cite{Riess2019}.
-To estimate $d_{L}$ at the same redshift of FRBs, we follow \cite{Lemos2023} and perform a Guassian Process (GP) reconstruction of the Pantheon data, using GaPP python library\footnote{For details of GaPP (https://github.com/astrobengaly/GaPP), see \cite{GaPP}.}.
+To estimate $d_{L}$ and its uncertainty at the same redshift of FRBs, we follow \cite{Lemos2023} and perform a Gaussian Process (GP) reconstruction of the Pantheon data, using GaPP python library\footnote{For details of GaPP (https://github.com/astrobengaly/GaPP), see \cite{GaPP}.}.